Skip links

 Other casters will not even consider a lot of the work we do routinely and some of you reading this will have been sent to us by other casters.

 We treat direct work to the same exacting standards as everything else we do.
-Each piece is grouped with others of similar casting profile, matched by metal type, and arranged onto trees in ways that maximise success.
+Each piece is grouped with others of similar casting profile, matched by metal type, and arranged onto trees in ways that maximise success – or cast individually.
 This pooling system is one of the major reasons our process works.
 It allows us to cast smarter.
 You can read more about that in our How We Operate page.

-But in fact, direct casting has no safety net.
-If something goes wrong in the pour—if a model doesn’t fill, or exhibits porosity—there’s no second chance.
+However, in fact, direct casting has no possible guarantee unlike work made from moulds.
+If something goes wrong in the process—if a model doesn’t fill, or exhibits porosity—there’s no second chance.
 Without a mould, that model is gone.
-It’s not due to negligence.
-It’s not from a lack of care.
-It’s simply the nature of working at the limits of metallurgy and a process that is inherently not 100% relaible.
+This will not be due to negligence or from a lack of care.
+It’s simply the nature of working at the limits of metallurgy and a process that is inherently not 100% reliable.
+It is however over 99% effective, our intent with this message is to convey the risks associated with the process.

-With a mould, it’s a completely different scenario.
-We can trial and refine.
-We can use our decades of casting experience to iterate until the model casts perfectly, every time if our first expert attempt does not work out excellently.
-That’s how robust production is built.
-That’s how the best work is made repeatable.
+With moulds, it’s a completely different scenario.
+We can trial, refine and use our decades of casting experience to iterate until the model casts perfectly every time if our first expert attempt does not work out excellently (which it usually does).
+This is how our best work is made repeatable.

-This is why we recommend moulding any piece that is valuable, irreplaceable, or sensitive to failure.
-A mould is not just for bulk orders—it’s an insurance policy.
+We recommend moulding any piece that is valuable, irreplaceable, or sensitive to failure.
+A mould is not just for bulk orders—it’s an insurance policy when and where needed.

 We do not offer compensation for failed direct castings.